 Wait, wait – not so fast!
 Let’s break this down a little.
-After all, understanding how a test is scored is absolutely vital to, well, getting your highest possible score on it.
+After all, understanding how a test is scored is absolutely vital to, well, getting the highest SAT score possible on it.

 The Quick Answer